Compulsive vs. Impulsive Behaviors

 Substance abuse impacts the way your loved one thinks and behaves.
 According to the National Institute on Drug Abuse1, an addiction to drugs or alcohol refers to an urge to abuse a substance that a loved one cannot control.

 Generally, a loved one shows compulsive drug-seeking behavior and symptoms when he develops an addiction; however, initial substance abuse might stem from impulsive behaviors rather than a compulsion.
-Recognizing the differences between these behaviors help determine the best solution to help a loved one with their substance abuse.
+Recognizing the differences between these behaviors helps determine the best solution to help a loved one with their substance abuse.

 What is Impulsive Behavior?